dgzlopes/tcp-latency/README.md

 ## About
 `tcp-latency` provides an easy way to measure latency using TCP.

-Inspired by other [similar tools](#similar-tools), `tcp-latency` comes from the need of running network diagnosis/troubleshooting tasks with Python on serverless infraestructure (as many providers don't include ping/ICMP support) but should work too in any other enviroment with Python>=36.
+Inspired by other [similar tools](#similar-tools), `tcp-latency` comes from the need of running network diagnosis/troubleshooting tasks with Python on serverless infrastructure (as many providers don't include ping/ICMP support) but should work too in any other environment with Python>=36.
 ## Features
-- Runs as command line tool or inside your code as a module.
+- Runs as a command-line tool or inside your code as a module.
-- Custom parameters for port, runs, timeout and wait time between runs.
+- Custom parameters for a port, runs, timeout and wait time between runs.
 - IPv4 (e.g 52.26.14.11) and domain (e.g google.com) host support.
-- Human readable output when runned as command line tool.
+- Human readable output when running as a command-line tool.
 - Small and extensible.
 ## Usage
-`tcp-latency` can be used both as a module and as an standalone script.
+`tcp-latency` can be used both as a module and as a standalone script.

 ### Module
 ```